 Calculations in this book are really done step by step.
 That means, that you rather may see more formulas than other books would have shown for the same content.
 There are more unnumbered equations than numbered ones, and altogether we counted close to 600.
 That is clearly enough for such a comparably thin book.

 We can also congratulate the authors for achieving a very high degree of correctness of formulas.
-In a quick read through the book we did not discover a single mistake in formulas!
-Even so we nearly certainly have overseen one or the other, this is very unusual.
-Thus all in all, we can gladly award five stars for the formulas in the book.
+In a quick read through the book we did not discover a single mistake in the formulas!
+Even so, we nearly certainly have overseen one or the other, this is very unusual.
+Thus, all in all, we can gladly award five stars for the formulas in the book.

 Quantum Physics Exercises